-This was a family workshop at Bevan Healthcare in Bradford.
+This was a family workshop at Bevan Healthcare in Bradford in 2019.
 We made meteor style mobiles and installed all the finished works in the waiting room of the GPs as an installation called ‘Meteor Shower’.

-Please see a short film of the workshop made by Clare Dearnaley who is creating a series of short films about making:
+Clare Dearnaley made a short film about the workshop as part of a series of short films about making.

 ‘Playing with balance’ – workshop at Bevan Healthcare